dannytech/project-zigzag/README.md

-# default-server
+# zigzag-backend

-Backend for the Default logging and notification service.
+Backend for the Project Zigzag logging and notification service.